Jeanette1997/VS-DIS/README.md

 2. Open your web browser and navigate to http://localhost:5000
 3. Register as a new user or log in with existing credentials
 4. Browse available events
+5. Order tickets for events you want to attend
+6. View your order history and tickets

 # Development Notes

 The Flask framework extends HTML with Jinja2 templating ({{ }} syntax).
 SQL datasets can be displayed using loops and conditional statements in templates.
 Database queries should be parameterized to prevent SQL injection.

+## Future development

+Some files in this work has not been used.
+This is as the time we had, to figure out the settings in the code, was not sufficient with our level.
+This is a add on, that can be used for further development.